top of page

 You get clearer and clearer.

-I stumbled upon a way of helping people with writing projects many years ago, when I worked as a writing coach with post-secondary students with ADHD and/or learning disabilities.
+I stumbled upon a way of helping people with writing projects many years ago, when I worked with post-secondary students with ADHD and/or learning disabilities.

 Students would come to me with an essay they needed help writing.
 Based on my own experience of what works for me, I developed a system: they’d tell me what they wanted to say and I’d take notes while they talked.
 By the end of an hour, they’d have a starting point and a plan.
 They’d come back with their first draft and we’d go over it together so they could learn what to look for when revising their own work.